networkservicemesh/networkservicemesh/docs/spec/dns-integration.md

         ...
 }
 ```
-Make sure that your pod colocated with `nsm-coredns` and `nsm-coredns` has [environment variable](https://github.com/networkservicemesh/networkservicemesh/blob/master/docs/env.md) `USE_UPDATE_API=true`.
+Make sure that your pod is colocated with `nsm-coredns` and `nsm-coredns` has [environment variable](https://github.com/networkservicemesh/networkservicemesh/blob/master/docs/env.md) `USE_UPDATE_API=true`.
 See at example of usage `nsm-dns-monitor` in `test/applications/cmd/monitoring-dns-nsc`

-### Using nsm-coredns and nsm-dns-monitor without changes client's deployment configuration
+### Using nsm-coredns and nsm-dns-monitor without changing the client's deployment configuration
-For injection `nsm-coredns` and `nsm-dns-monitor` containers into client's POD on deploy step, you can simply deploy the [admission webhook](https://github.com/networkservicemesh/networkservicemesh/blob/master/docs/spec/admission.md).
-In this case, you do not need to make any additional changes to the configuration of your deployments. `Admission webhook` will automatically append DNS specific containers to your `Network Service Client`.
+To inject the `nsm-coredns` and `nsm-dns-monitor` containers into a client's POD during deployment, you can simply deploy the [admission webhook](https://github.com/networkservicemesh/networkservicemesh/blob/master/docs/spec/admission.md). `Admission webhook` will automatically append DNS specific containers to your `Network Service Client`.
+When using the admission webhook
+therre is no way to disable the insertion of the additional containers.

 Example usage (optional)
 ------------------------